A554551N/RPGNotebook/5LFtB/Characters/Reiner.md

 - [[Chaussure]]'s Brother
 - Slew an Enemy Leader outside Tripass on CT7
 - Downed by Bandits on CT8, Damaged armor
+- Slew a Lieutenant of the Strange Soldiers on CT10